maudnals/demo-normalize/README.md

 # demo-normalize

-A web app that normalizes artworks into a WebGL scene.
+Normalize is a demo web app, that translates artworks into a WebGL scene.
 The scene's geomerty is always the same, but its features are influenced by the artwork displayed at its side.
 Hence all artworks are "normalized", reduced to a basic form.